lmagalhaes/toy-robot/README.md

 # How to install

-To install the application is just a matter of running one command, by first you need to make sure all the installation dependencies are resolved.
+To install the application is just a matter of running one command, but first you need to make sure all the installation dependencies are resolved.

 ## Dependencies